 Steps to Secure Our Elections

-- Hold a discussion about election security: Host an organizing meeting at your house or a nearby coffee shop, library or restaurant and stream the Secure Our Vote Webinar, or hold a formal conversation within your current organizing group.
+- Hold an election security discussion/event: Host a meeting at your house or a nearby coffee shop, library or restaurant, or hold a formal conversation within your current organizing group.
+Show a short video or use a guest speaker to educate everyone on the problem and solutions.

 - Build relationships with local election officials: Determine what can your group do so election administrators feel supported by your work.
 Figure out what you can do to assist administrators in calling for more funding, better machines, and election security legislation.